Kazan: Bus

 The first bus routes in Kazan came to use in 1925.
 The bus is the most popular type of public transport in Kazan: in 2016, it carried about 74% of passengers.
 As of 2017, there are about 62 bus routes in the city, with a total length of more than 1.2 thousand km.
 The total number of buses operating on city routes is 840.
 The movement of all buses is monitored using an automated control system based on satellite navigation.
 Any Internet user can track the movement of buses.

 Kazan's bus system was totally renovated in 2007.
 62 routes have an aggregate length of 1,981 km (1,231 mi).
 All 1,444 buses are colored red.
 Half of the buses are imported, produced by Golden Dragon, Higer, MAZ, Yutong, and Hyundai.
 Other buses are mostly Russian made NefAZ.

-The fare is 36 rubles in cash, 31 rubles by credit card and by a special transport card (as of Jul 2022).
+The fare is 42 rubles in cash, 38 rubles by credit card and by a special transport card (as of Jan 2024).
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.

 Tram

 Kazan's tram system is one of the oldest tram systems in Russia, opened on 20 November 1899.
 The tram system in Kazan consists of eight operating routes, one of which is a historical excursion route between the railway station and river port.
 The daily output is 87 trams.
 Most of the tram lines are laid along the axis of the main streets, most of them on a dedicated track, fenced with side stones.
 The tram in the city center was largely removed in the 2000s due to the fight against traffic jams on narrow streets; some routes turned out to be unprofitable after the optimization of the transport scheme in 2006–2007.

 In 2009–2020, the reconstruction of tram tracks on the main highways was carried out, as well as the construction of four new tram lines, which made it possible to launch circular tram routes No. 5/5a with an accelerated mode of movement in 2012-2020 along the sections of the Big Kazan Ring.

-All trams are equipped with autoinformators, announcements in which are in three languages (Russian, Tatar, English), for this reason announcements are played for a very long time (up to one and a half minutes).
-The fare is 36 rubles in cash, 31 rubles for an electronic card (2022).
+All trams are equipped with autoinformators.
+Announcements are broadcast in three languages (Russian, Tatar, English); for this reason, announcements are played for a very long time (up to one and a half minutes).
+The fare is 42 rubles in cash, 38 rubles for an electronic card (2024).
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.